LowLevelDaniel/COIL/GLOSSARY.md

 ### Type System
 The defined data types in COIL, including their representation, conversion rules, and operations.
 The type system enables type checking and optimization by the COIL processor.

+### ABI (Application Binary Interface)
+The binary interface that defines how function calls operate, how parameters are passed, and how the system interacts with COIL code.
+ABIs in COIL are defined in a platform-independent way but map to platform-specific conventions.

+## Version 1.0.0 Scope

+Version 1.0.0 of the COIL specification covers:
+- Core ISA and binary encoding
+- Primitive type system
+- Virtual register system
+- Basic directives
+- Object formats (COF and NCOF)
+- Configuration format
+- ABI specification

+Features planned for future versions (like composite types, arrays, and standard libraries) are mentioned in the specification but will be fully defined in subsequent versions.

 ## Development Roles

 ### Compiler Developer